 Owner • Funeral Director

 Ed is the owner of Gamble Funeral Service.
-He is an active member of White Bluff United Methodist Church where he serves as Chair of the Finance Committee.
+He is an active member of White Bluff United Methodist Church where he serves on the Endowment Committee.
 Ed is a member of the Executives Association of Savannah and Port City Lions Club.
 He is a graduate of the University of South Carolina and Gupton-Jones College of Mortuary Science.
 Ed earned the lifetime designation and maintains annual certification as a Certified Funeral Service Practitioner through the Academy of Professional Funeral Service Practice.
 He is a board certified funeral director and embalmer in Georgia, South Carolina and North Carolina.
 Ed was General Manager of Sipple Mortuary for eight years prior to starting Gamble Funeral Service.
 He is a member and former President of the Georgia Funeral Directors Association.
 Ed has a daughter and son-in-law, Elizabeth and Sean Briley.
 Elizabeth and Sean have four children, Donnie, Hope, Aidan and Rowan.

 Consultant • Funeral Director